DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/pallet_loading.rst

       * Bottom Left: Places each box as close to the bottom-left corner as possible
       * Min Waste Fit: Places each box as to minimize leftover space
       * Use Waste Map: Should the algorithm keep track of wasted space, and place boxes into that space if they fit?
-* Optional Fields: If the user elects not to use the 'Dimensions' output from a Box Volume Estimation node, these values will be used instead for the x, y, and z dimensions of the box, respectively.
+* Optional Fields: If you elect not to use the 'Dimensions' output from a Box Volume Estimation node, these values will be used instead for the x, y, and z dimensions of the box, respectively.
 If these values are all 0, the box volume output is used instead.
 * Tolerance: Distance, in mm, boxes can be placed such that they may lie slightly outside the bounds of the pallet.
 Note that this tolerance is applied for the new dimensions on each layer as well.
 In basic operation mode, this is a single value.
 In advanced operation mode, users can control the tolerance in both the x and y directions.

 .. image:: Images/pallet_loading_shelf.png